Visiting Spain in December: A Practical Guide

 shutterstock_2395110753.jpg

-As Spain in December embraces the holiday season, travelers can explore a range of enchanting destinations across the country.
+As Spain in December embraces the holiday season, travelers can explore a range of enchanting Spanish destinations.
 From the Mediterranean’s sunny shores to the snow-dusted Pyrenees, Spain offers diverse experiences full of culture, history, and festive charm.
 Let’s discover some of the top places to visit this holiday season.

 Madrid in December